TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Ajax/Backend/Index.rst

 .. include:: /Includes.rst.txt
+.. index:: pair: Ajax; Backend
 .. _ajax-backend:

 =======
 Backend
 =======

-An AJAX endpoint in the TYPO3 backend is usually implemented as a method in a regular controller.
+An ajax endpoint in the TYPO3 backend is usually implemented as a method in a regular controller.
 The method receives a request object implementing the :php:`Psr\Http\Message\ServerRequestInterface`, which allows to access all aspects of the requests and returns an appropriate response in a normalized way.
 This approach is standardized as `PSR-7`_.

+.. index:: pair: Ajax; Controller

-Create a Controller
+Create a controller
 ===================

 By convention, a controller is placed within the extension's :file:`Controller` directory, optionally in a subdirectory.